The Best Places to Live in Austin

 A Little About Austin and its Neighborhoods

-Tucked into the greater Texas Hill Country, Austin was first given the charming title ‘Waterloo.’
-Soon after, this Texan capital was renamed to honor the ‘Father of Texas’ and first secretary of state, Stephen F. Austin.
+Tucked into the greater Texas Hill Country, Austin was first given the charming title, “Waterloo” in the early 1830s.
+Before long, though, this Texan capital was renamed to honor the “Father of Texas” and the first secretary of state, Stephen F. Austin.

-The city’s 100+ neighborhoods are divided up into general regions (ex: Southeast Austin, Central Austin, West Austin, etc.).
-And these regions are separated by boundaries like Hwy.
+Here’s the lay of this huge land before we zoom in closer: Austin is divided up into regions like Southeast Austin, Central Austin, West Austin, etc. These regions are separated by boundaries like Hwy.
 1, Interstate 35, and Lady Bird Lake.
-Surrounding Austin’s perimeters are neighborhoods and mini-cities like Kyle, Wimberley, and Round Rock.
-And many people living in the area lump these neighboring areas in with the city.
+Surrounding Austin’s perimeters are suburbs and mini-cities like Kyle, Wimberley, and Round Rock.
+Many people living in the area think of these neighboring regions as ‘Austin.’

 Mueller

-This urban village was built for getting outside.
-With over 20% of the neighborhood dedicated to parks and open spaces, and with walking paths and bike lanes built within the neighborhood and along every road that runs through it, Mueller is an extremely pedestrian-friendly spot.
-And many young adults and young families have made Mueller their home.
+This urban village was designed for the outdoorsy.
+With over 20% of the neighborhood dedicated to parks and open spaces, and with walking paths and bike lanes built into its grid, Mueller is one of Austin’s most foot-friendly hood.
+Many young adults and families have loved meandering through Mueller so much, they’ve made it their home.

 What’s Happening in Mueller

-At about three miles from downtown and two miles from The University of Texas, Mueller is perfectly located with a vibrant community and plenty of things to do.
+At about three miles from downtown and two miles from The University of Texas, Mueller is perfectly located.
 Most residents can walk to the grocery store in less than 10 minutes.
-And the Mueller Farmers Market, a highly-visited and favorited market throughout the entire city which hosts local vendors and live music, is just around the corner of the residential area.
+The Mueller Farmers Market sits just around the corner from the residential area.
+This well-liked market gets visits from people throughout the entire city, maybe because it frequently hosts vendors and live music.

-Lots of local shops, restaurants, and bars seem to be popping up every time we check along Aldrich Street.
-One of these new and popular hubs is the Alamo Drafthouse Cinema, which always hosts fun activities for patrons of all ages.
-For some tasty Texas fare, cocktails, and beer check out Contigo.
+Local shops, restaurants, and bars keep popping up in Mueller along Aldrich Street.
+Some great spots include the Alamo Drafthouse Cinema, where you can dine while watching a movie!
+How cool is that?
+For some tasty eats check out KG Barbecue, slow cooked with an Egyptian twist.
 Or visit the newer L’Oca d’Oro Italian restaurant and sample their wines, and house-made pasta and cheese.

 Schools in Mueller